News From the Boardroom (December 19, 2017): Lester B. Pearson students find deep meaning in our spiritual theme

 Denise Andre, Director of Education, is one of our most popular OCSB bloggers.
 Her thoughtful perspective speaks directly to parents, students and staff all at the same time.
 Browse her blog posts all in one location.

-After each bi-weekly meeting of the Board of Trustees, our Communications Department produces a blog post summarizing major Board decisions (formerly known as Spotlight).
+After each meeting, our Communications Department produces a blog post summarizing major Board decisions.
+Stay connected with current Board initiatives.